 Exercise can also help prevent the development of diabetes in people who have prediabetes.
-The American Diabetes Association (ADA) encourages people to get at least 150 minutes of moderate to vigorous intensity aerobic activity per week.
+The American Diabetes Association (ADA) encourages people to get at least 150 minutes of moderate intensity aerobic activity per week.

 The benefits of exercising are independent of weight loss.
 However, compliance with an exercise program has to be consistent in order to see lasting results.

 If you’re sedentary and considering starting an exercise program, it’s a good idea to consult a doctor first to make sure there are no restrictions or special precautions.
 It’s always a good idea to start gradually and build up to your personal goal.

 Not sure where to start?
 Here are 10 exercises that can help you reach your fitness goals.

 You don’t need a gym membership or expensive exercise equipment to get moving.

 If you have a supportive pair of shoes and a safe place to walk, you can start today.
 In fact, you can meet your recommended minimum target for aerobic fitness by going for a brisk 30-minute walk five days per week.